 Our Mobile Clinics bring medical assistance where it is needed most.

-Started Clinical Activities: April 2011
+Started clinical activities: April 2011

-Facilities: General medicine, Medication, Socio-medical assistance.
+Facilities: General medicine, medication, socio-medical assistance.

 Previous Areas of Intervention: Apulia, Emilia Romagna, Sicily, Campania, Basilicata, Calabria, Lombardy.

-(Data correct as of 31 December, 2017)
+(Data correct as of June 2019)